RochakRonit/CS50Python/README.md

-I did this course for 12 weeks under mentorship CS50 Team
+I did this course for 12 weeks under mentorship of CS50 Team

 Fun Fact : I look over Hints in my second attempts after screwing a single quates and wasted 15 mins banging againtst both of my monitors.